 Kew Gardens

-On the District line out of Richmond is Kew Gardens, just a short walk down from the railway station.
+Kew Gardens is on the District line out of Richmond, just a short walk from the railway station.

 A huge garden incorporating Temperate Houses, a Pagoda, the Tree Tops Walk, Kew Palace and more.